joerob25-napier-coursework/sem-coursework-be/.github/ISSUE_TEMPLATE/bug_reports.md

     id: terms
     attributes:
       label: Code of Conduct
-      description: By submitting this bug, you agree to adhere to our [Code of Conduct](https://github.com/joerob25/sem-coursework-be/blob/f15fab73ff709fa51f543000a749aadc22b3d5a7/docs/CODE_OF_CONDUCT)
+      description: By submitting this issue, you agree to follow our [Code of Conduct](https://example.com)
       options:
-        - label: I agree to adhere to this project's Code of Conduct even if 1980s Bruce Willis told me not to
+        - label: I agree to follow this project's Code of Conduct
     validations:
       required: true